 Teaching the Holocaust with Visual Art

-Within the study of the Holocaust and other genocides, scholars often divide works of art into four main areas: 1) art created by victims and survivors, 2) art created by perpetrators, 3) art created by third-party witnesses and others, and 4) public memorial art.
+it is also important to note that within the study of the Holocaust and other genocides, scholars often divide works of art and media into four main (albeit incomplete) categories: 1) art and media created by victims and survivors, 2) art and media created by perpetrators, 3) art and media created by third-party witnesses and others, and 4) public memorial art and media.

 Note: each category of art differs from the other when taking into account intended audience, circulation during and after the events in question, access and engagement with the artwork today, and questions regarding current status and provenance (e.g., did the artwork survive and how did it survive?, Who/what organization is currently in possession of the art?, How did those institutions come to possess the art?, etc.).